Find Affordable College Courses

 $17,539 Average Tuition & Fees

-Georgia Southern University did quite well in this year’s ranking of the best value schools for business/managerial economics students.
-It came in at #23 on the list.
-Located in the town of Statesboro, GaSou is a public school with a very large student population.
+With a ranking of #23, Georgia Southern University did quite well on this year’s best value schools for business/managerial economics students.
+Located in the town of Statesboro, GaSou is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at GaSou are $17,539 a year.
+Out-of-state tuition fees for undergraduate students at GaSou are $17,539 per year.
 While working on their degree, managerial economics majors at GaSou accumulate an average of around $24,914 in student debt.

 $17,324 Average Tuition & Fees

-University of South Florida - Main Campus came in at #24 in this year’s edition of the Best Value Managerial Economics Schools ranking.
-USF Tampa is a fairly large public school located in the large city of Tampa.
+University of South Florida - Main Campus landed the #24 spot in the 2023 rankings for the best value business/managerial economics programs.
+USF Tampa is a fairly large public school located in the city of Tampa.

 #25